Virender Sehwag: ODI summary

-Sehwag's scoring rate is extremely quick, at 103.44 runs per 100 balls (it is exceeded only by one current player: Shahid Afridi, who has a much lower average).
+Sehwag's scoring rate is extremely quick, at 103.44 runs per 100 balls (it was exceeded only by one player, Shahid Afridi, who had a much lower average).
 He has had more success in run chases, scoring seven of his thirteen centuries while chasing.
 He has led India on seven occasions, due to the unavailability of the incumbent due to illness, injury or rotation policy.
 In December 2011 Sehwag scored 219 in 149 deliveries against West Indies at Indore.
 He has the record of 2nd-highest individual score in ODI.

 For his performances in 2009, he was named in the World ODI XI by the ICC.
 He was also named in the World ODI XI by the ESPNcricinfo for 2008 and 2011.

 Test career

 An innings-by-innings breakdown of Sehwag's Test match batting career, showing runs scored (red bars) and the average of the last ten innings (blue line).